Jason-Merrone/Resume/README.md

 ## Hello!

-### The repo just contains a copy of the source code for my resume, as well as a PDF copy.
+### The repo just contains the source code for my resume, as well as a PDF version.
 Feel free to look around.